Rudra2302/Text-Translation/README.md

 ```

 - ### STEP 2
 If one of the languages is an Indian language, it might help to import the indic-nlp-library which is helpful in common text processing of Indian languages.
 Since the example used was Hindi, this piece of code is been used by default.
-It can be commneted out if you are using both non-Indian languages.
+It can be commented out if you are using both non-Indian languages.

 ```
 %%capture